 xtreg, RE, year - Random-effects linear regression model with standard errors clustered at the country level and controls for year effects

 We find that since 2009, populists had a significant positive impact on one measure of spending: general government final consumption expenditure, but not on others (see Tables 17-20).
-Overall, this evidence verifies McManus’ (2019; forthcoming) finding that populists start to boost spending after decades of relying on an austere earlier “winning formula” (Betz, 1994; Kitschelt and McGann, 1997; Kitschelt, 1995; McGann and Kitschelt, 2005) that emphasized nativist appeals combined with neoliberal economics.
+Overall, this evidence verifies McManus’ (2019; forthcoming) finding that populists start to boost spending after decades of relying on an austere earlier “winning formula” (Betz, 1994; Kitschelt and McGann, 1997; Kitschelt, 1995; McGann and Kitschelt, 2005).
 It suggests that since 2009, European populists may exhibit more similarities to their more economically “inclusive” counterparts elsewhere in the world, particularly in Latin America.
 However, these effects are not robust to alternative specifications of the dependent variable.

 Post-Communist Variation